How To Tuck In A Shirt Without Bunching – Like A Boss

 Chances are that you’ll peak your partners curiosity with your “secret style accessory” and they’ll become even more fascinated by you and your dapper dressing.
 After all, there’s nothing more attractive than a man who’s comfortable enough to take care of himself.

 It doesn’t matter what your tucking technique, the moment you wear a shirt that could double as your bed sheet, it’s game over.
+So if you’re here wondering how to tuck in a shirt without bunching while sporting a tent like shirt, stop just stop.

-Since I’m on the tall side, many off-the-rack shirts quite fit me.
+Since I’m on the tall side, many off-the-rack shirts don’t quite fit me.
 For a while I walked around with dress shirts that looked, quite frankly, bulky.
 So it’s important to find a dress shirt that actually fits well.
 Once you do, like me, the muffin top will disappear, and shirt tucked in more cleanly.

 3. Get Used to the Military Tuck